-- Certainty of Knowledge knowledge can be seen as provisional, mutable or in fixed and unchangeable form. - Simplicity of knowledge: information simplicity is a fact of a representation of information that could be seen as separate facts or as fused into one. - Source of knowledge Knowledge generated by students when interacting with information or with another person. - Justification of Knowledge defined as perspective, is the standards and criteria that individuals use to assess (judge), accept (back up) and validate the knowledge claims they are willing to believe, including intuition (wishful thinking), blind faith, and authority.
+- Certainty of knowledge knowledge can be seen as provisional, mutable, or in fixed and unchangeable form. - Simplicity of knowledge: information simplicity is a fact of a representation of information that could be seen as separate facts or as fused into one. - Source of knowledge knowledge generated by students when interacting with information or with another person. - Justification of knowledge defined as perspective, is the standards and criteria that individuals use to assess (judge), accept (back up), and validate the knowledge claims they are willing to believe, including intuition (wishful thinking), blind faith, and authority.

-The concept of knowledge evolves through several stages of formation: from the perception of knowledge as something unambiguous and indisputable, to the recognition that information can be interpreted in different ways and that even experts can disagree, and, finally, to the ability to evaluate and justify claims based on generally accepted evidence and criteria (Schiefer et al., 2022).
-Such local approaches to the study of epistemic beliefs are complemented by more complex, multi-level models, one of which is the Theory of Integrated Domains in Epistemology (Merk et al., 2018), according to which beliefs about knowledge are formed within an interconnected system of levels, each of which is influenced by social, cultural and academic factors and also interacts with other levels.
-Several conceptual frameworks, including the AIR model and the multifaceted model of epistemic thinking.
-The analysis of these beliefs takes into account not only their descriptive aspects, but also their normative ones, which includes taking into account cognitive, metacognitive, motivational, emotional and social dimensions (Barzilai & Chinn, 2018).
+The conception of knowledge evolves through several stages of formation: from the perception of knowledge as something unambiguous and indisputable, to the recognition that information can be interpreted in different ways and that even experts can disagree, and, finally, to the ability to evaluate and justify claims based on generally accepted evidence and criteria (Schiefer et al., 2022).
+Local approaches to the study of epistemic beliefs are complemented by more complex, multi-level models, one of which is the Theory of Integrated Domains in Epistemology (Merk et al., 2018), according to which beliefs about knowledge are formed within an interconnected system of levels, each of which is influenced by social, cultural and academic factors and also interacts with other levels.
+Another theoretical framework is the AIR model that represents a multifaceted model of epistemic thinking.
+The analysis of epistemic beliefs refers not only to their descriptive aspects, but also their normative ones, which include an account on their cognitive, metacognitive, motivational, emotional, and social dimensions (Barzilai & Chinn, 2018).

-It is obvious that epistemic beliefs are an organized set of beliefs about how knowledge is built, why it is accepted, how it is organized, replaced or changed and are essential for both personal and group learning, reasoning and success with knowledge.
-Epistemic beliefs are explored in the literature, along with self-regulated learning.
+It is largely accepted that epistemic beliefs are an organized set of beliefs about how knowledge is built, why it is accepted, how it is organized, replaced, or changed, and are essential for both personal and group learning, reasoning, and success with knowledge.